 National Transport Awards 2010 – Winners Announced

-The people demonstrating excellence, innovation and progress across the country were recognised at the National Transport Awards in Manchester last night.
-This year sees the tenth anniversary of the awards, further raising their prestige.
+The people demonstrating excellence, innovation and progress across the country were recognised at the National Transport Awards in

 Transport Secretary, Philip Hammond said:

 "Transport is fundamental to our national well being.
 It is a great enabler of economic growth, the lifeblood of commerce, moving people to jobs and goods to the marketplace.
 But ultimately it’s the people in transport who really make the difference, using their skills and commitment to deliver real and sustained improvements on the ground.

 "The National Transport Awards are all about celebrating excellence and achievement in the transport world.
 And the nominations’ short list for this year shows this is an industry that abounds with talent, innovation and enthusiasm.
 I would like to pay tribute to the winners for the work that they do and the difference they make.
 With their dedication harnessed to the full, we can make our vision of a world-class British transport system a reality."

 Hosted by radio and television presenter Grant Stott, the awards drew over 500 transport professionals to the prestigious ceremony at The Palace Hotel.

 The top award of the night, Transport Local Authority of the Year, was picked up by Brighton & Hove City Council, while the award for Most Improved Transport Local Authority went to London Borough of Sutton.